MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 - [ ] Feedback System Design (MIT OCW)
 - [ ] Signal Processing (MIT OCW)
 - [ ] Dynamic Systems and Control (MIT OCW)
-- [ ] I will add more to this later
+- [ ] More to come: I hope to get through the entire EECS curriculum on MIT OCW within the next few years.

 ### Software Engineering
 *A natural extension of computer science.*